Index

 - Enter a Rule Name

-- Click (+) to allow a second filter
+- Click (+) to create a second filter for our exclusion string

 Configure Statseeker to be polled by other monitoring software?